jantman/python-wifi-survey-heatmap/README.rst

 If ``Title.json`` already exists, the data from it will be pre-loaded into the application; this can be used to resume a survey.

+Some other command-line options include:

+* ``-S`` / ``--no-scan`` to disable running iwlist scans at the end of each measurement.
+This greatly speeds up survey time but loses the data used for channel utilization graphs.
+If you're using a modern wireless product that allows running RF scans, it makes sense to use that data instead of iw scans.
+* ``-b`` / ``--bssid`` allows you to specify a single desired BSSID for your survey.
+This will be checked (iw config) at the beginning and end of every measurement, and the measurement will fail if you're connected to the wrong BSSID.
+This can be useful as a safeguard to make sure you don't accidentally roam to a different AP.

 When the UI loads, you should see your PNG file displayed.
 The UI is really simple:

 * If you (left / primary) click on a point on the PNG, this will begin a measurement (survey point).
 The application should draw a yellow circle there.
 The status bar at the bottom of the window will show information on each test as it's performed; the full cycle typically takes a minute or a bit more.
 When the test is complete, the circle should turn green and the status bar will inform you that the data has been written to ``Title.json`` and it's ready for the next measurement.
 If ``iperf3`` encounters an error, you'll be prompted whether you want to retry or not; if you don't, whatever results iperf was able to obtain will be saved for that point.